-Proxies not properly notified to the BP Registrar may be denied access to the meeting.
+Proxies not properly notified to the BP Registrar may be denied access to the meeting and will be unable to vote.
 Giving your admission card to your proxy is not sufficient - they must also be appointed in advance using one of the above methods.